What is Legal Analytics?

 • How can we predict potential risks before they escalate?

-Legal analytics integrates various sources of data, including matter management systems, contract repositories, and financial records, to deliver a comprehensive view of legal operations.
+Legal analytics integrates various sources of data, including intake and triage in legal matter management systems, contract repositories, and financial records, to deliver a comprehensive view of legal operations.

 The goal is not just to track what’s happening but to use that information to drive smarter, more strategic decisions.